riyamaheshwari08/Stock-Price-Prediction/README.md

 Volume: The total number of shares of a stock traded during a trading day.

 Adj Close: The adjusted closing price amends a stock's closing price to reflect that stock's value after accounting.

+VWAP: Volume-Weighted Moving Average Price (VWAP) is a trading benchmark that calculates the average price of a security, weighted by volume, over time.